 Unconjugated bilirubin (UCB) is generated during the physiological breakdown of heme by heme oxygenase 1.
 Serum levels of bilirubin increase with the accelerated release of heme from hemoglobin or with diminished hepatic conjugating activity.
 UCB is a potent antioxidant even at low concentrations[11,12].
-It was first discovered in 1934 that bilirubin was found to exert anti-inflammatory activity in patients with rheumatoid arthritis who experienced remission of symptoms after developing jaundice secondary to liver disease[13].
-Studies have shown that bile acids play a role in the regulation of gut injury, immunity and inflammation[14,15]; however, there is a lack of studies on the physiological function of bilirubin that enters the intestine together with bile.
-Recent investigations have demonstrated that UCB suppresses inflammatory responses in animal models of autoimmune encephalomyelitis, and lung inflammation in asthma[16-18].
-Nevertheless, the mechanisms on inflammation and role of UCB in interaction between intestinal flora and immunity are not well understood.
-The aim of the present study was to investigate the effects of UCB on intestinal barrier function and inflammation of dextran sodium sulfate (DSS)-induced colitis in mice.
+It was first discovered in 1934 that bilirubin was exerts anti-inflammatory activity in patients with rheumatoid arthritis who experienced remission of symptoms after developing jaundice secondary to liver disease[13].
+Studies have shown that bile acids play a role in the regulation of gut injury, immunity, and inflammation[14,15]; however, there is a lack of studies on the physiological function of bilirubin that enters the intestine together with bile.
+Recent investigations have demonstrated that UCB suppresses inflammatory responses in animal models of autoimmune encephalomyelitis and lung inflammation in asthma[16-18].
+Nevertheless, the mechanisms on inflammation and role of UCB in the interaction between intestinal flora and immunity are not well understood.
+The aim of the present study was to investigate the effects of UCB on intestinal barrier function and inflammation on dextran sodium sulfate (DSS)-induced colitis in mice.

 MATERIALS AND METHODS